peekjef72/httpapi_exporter/doc/parsers.md

           loop: $members
 ```

-This block of configuration is a two levels instuction set:
+This block of configuration is a two levels instruction set:

 1) `metrics` with scope

-    here `scope` directive tells to reduce the symbols table to only 'results" variable, so ease the writing of formula by compacting the syntax; anyway you can perfectly loop on $resuls.members.
+    here `scope` directive tells to reduce the symbols table to only 'results" variable, so ease the writing of formula by compacting the syntax; anyway you can perfectly loop on $results.members.
 1) `metric_name` with `loop` and implicit scope on loop_var.
 It means to loop on each $results.members; Loop on metric_name has a specific behavior that is to scope on the loop_var; here `loop_var` is not set so is defined to default `item` value; As conclusion, `$userPct` is equivalent to `{{ .item.userPct }}`.

 It is quite complicated to explain, but the result is in fact very simple and natural: you want a metric called `cpu_usage_percent` labeled by each `node` and `cpu` and with the `mode` that is corresponding to cpu time spent percent into that state.